MgbCD/VBG_TDEA_TG/README.md

 1. **Create Topics**: Make sure the topics `ticket-created`, `ticket-status-changed`, and `ticket-historico-changed` are created in your Kafka cluster.
 2. **Consumer and Producer**: The backend `vbg_project` has a Kafka producer and consumer configured to listen to these topics and handle email notifications.

+### **Branch Information for Kafka Configuration**

+- **Main & Develop branches**: These branches contain the project without Kafka configuration.
+You can run the project without a Kafka setup.
+The system will function normally, but Kafka-related features (like event streaming) will not be active.
+These branches are ideal if you don't need Kafka integration for testing or development purposes.

+- **`feature/kafka-configuration` branch**: This branch includes the full Kafka configuration.
+If you need Kafka for event streaming, you can switch to this branch.
+This setup includes Kafka consumer and producer logic, and it requires a running Kafka broker to function properly.
+If you want to enable Kafka-based functionality, such as ticket-related events, you should use this branch.

+> **Note**: You can work with or without Kafka by switching between these branches.
+If you don’t need Kafka, the **Main** or **Develop** branches will be sufficient for your needs.

+---

 ### 5. **Testing the Application**